Scleral Lenses For Visual Rehabilitation Following a Corneal Transplant

 Scleral lenses are often the optimal choice, as the lens is designed to vault entirely over the cornea rather than rest on it.
 Scleral lenses allow a patient’s cornea to remain hydrated, provide clear vision, and avoid any risk of corneal scarring.

-Contact EyeCare Associates to learn how scleral lenses can provide you with clear and comfortable vision following a corneal transplant.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Contact EyeCare Associates to learn how scleral lenses can provide you with clear and comfortable vision following a corneal transplant.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.